 Learn more about the Allens Neota UTS Law Tech Challenge for Social Justice.

-Applications for 2019 are now closed.
+Applications for 2020 close on Monday 9th September 2019, Law student expressions of interest can be submitted here.
 For any enquiries, please email the Brennan team at firstname.lastname@example.org.

-Successful candidates will be invited to the 2019 Law Tech Challenge Launch Event which will take place in early November 2018.
+Successful candidates will be invited to the 2020 Law Tech Challenge Launch Event which will take place Monday 11th November 2019.

 From 2020 UTS is going plastic-free.